-This post is the ninth post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the ninth post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

-The era of Generals Kriangsak Chamanan and Prem Tinsulanonda had been peaceful and stable, but what did not escape attention was the fact that neither had been directly elected.
-This changed upon Prem’s resignation.
-A new general election was called in 1988, and General Chatichai Choonhavan, the leader of the Chart Thai Party, won the most seats and became prime minister.
+The era of Generals Kriangsak Chamanan and Prem Tinsulanonda had been peaceful and stable, but what did not escape attention was the fact that neither were directly elected.
+This state of affairs changed upon Prem’s resignation.
+A new general election was called in 1988, and General Chatichai Choonhavan, the leader of the Chart Thai Party, won the most seats and became prime minister after Prem turned down the post.
 It was the end of the era of ‘semi-democracy’.

 A new general election was called for March 1992.
 Prior to that, the NPKC had chosen not to press on with Chatichai’s corruption charges, and instead many of his ministers were allowed to join the new military Sammakitham Party.
-The Sammakitham Party, along with a coalition of smaller governments, won the election and nominated Narong Wongwan for premier.
+The Sammakitham Party, along with a coalition of smaller governments, won the election and nominated a politician, Narong Wongwan, for premier.
 It turned out to be a farcical move: it was suspected Narong had ties to drug trading, and the United States announced it would not allow him to enter the country.
+It was quickly pointed out that a prime minister banned from US travel was not a practical choice.
 Sammakitham was in power but it had no prime minister.
 What was it to do?

 The party ended up nominating General Suchinda Kraprayoon, one of the masterminds of the coup that ousted Chatichai.
 The big issue, however, was that Suchinda, eager to prove that he was not taking power for his own benefit, had once vowed to never take on the role of prime minister.
 The media branded this as an act of “breaking a promise for the sake of the country”.
 It ended up causing public outrage.
-Suchinda had not been elected, the public felt, and thus should not serve; it also derided how Suchinda had went back on his own word.
+Suchinda had not been elected, the public felt, and thus should not serve; how Suchinda had went back on his own word was widely derided.

 On 17 May, Chamlong led the protesters on a march to Government House.
 They were eventually stopped by a barricade of razor wires set up by the police, however.
 The confrontation soon became bloody as the crowd and the police clashed.
 By the next day, the chaos escalated, with cars being set on fire and the government ordered armed soldiers into the area.
 Soldiers shot into the crowd.
 Even a doctor helping the wounded was shot.
 An eyewitness from the Bangkok Post wrote: